stellar-deprecated/stellar-wallet-js-sdk/README.md

   username: "joedoe@hostname.com",
   // Required
   password: "cat-walking-on-keyboard",
-  // Account public key, base64 encoded
+  // Account private key, base64 encoded.
-  publicKey: "RQQzVFQ96S/FiaAOyqOrXKjNV83W6OtTbUBaMewab1U=",
+  privateKey: "dcpsxkXMIyuIGPE/RmK+Z4yQm+50fuRpA4vicJzp2cK32ZW0gQhdjvBRJflXrcvxHM6MCElLOmPzutNGJqFSLw==",
   // mainData: must be a string.
 If you want to send JSON stringify it.
   mainData: "Your main data.",
   // keychainData: must be a string.
 If you want to send JSON stringify it.